MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 ## Sensor fails to enumerate event logs

-If you observe a limited number, or lack of, security event alerts or logical activities within the [!INCLUDE [Product short](includes/product-short.md)] console but no health alerts are triggered.
+If you observe a limited number, or lack of, security event alerts or logical activities within the Defender for Identity console but no health alerts are triggered.

 **Sensor log entries:**